Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your ally is blessed with remarkable accuracy and grace, allowing them to hit shots that seem impossible.
-Select a creature within range.
-For the duration of this effect, their ranged basic attacks are made with advantage and their range is doubled.
-Additionally, they can make ranged basic attacks against any creature within range, as long as a path to them exists, ignoring line of sight and cover.
+Overwhelming greed consumes a hapless creature, as they give into their worst impulses in the hope of ever greater payoff.
+Select a creature within range and grant them the following boonYou.
+For the duration of this effect, whenever the affected creature hits a creature with an attack, they may repeat the attack at no cost, rolling again.
+If they hit, they may repeat the attack again.
+This effect chains indefinitely.
+If they miss, completely negate the original attack and all copies of it.

+The choice to repeat an attack occurs after the creature see its immediate effects but before it is fully resolved.
+All copies of the attack resolve simultaneously.

+Attacks which automatically hit cannot gain the benefit of this effect.

-### Genesis of Wind
+### Genesis of Oblivion

 <div class="tight">